wp-plugins/custom-facebook-feed/README.txt

 2. Completely customize the way your Facebook feed looks to perfectly match your site
 3. Use custom CSS to customize every part of the Facebook feed
 4. Display Facebook events
+5. Show and hide certain parts of the posts
-5. Configuring the plugin
+6. Configuring the plugin
-6. Use the styling options to customize your Facebook feed
+7. Use the styling options to customize your Facebook feed
-7. It's super easy to display your Facebook feed in any page or post
+8. It's super easy to display your Facebook feed in any page or post
-8. Add the shortcode to a widget
+9. Add the shortcode to a widget

 == Changelog ==

+= 1.4.9 =
+* New: Added a 'See More' link to expand any text which is longer than the character limit defined
+* New: Choose to show posts by other people in your feed
+* New: Option to show the post author's profile picture and name above each post
+* New: Added options to customize and format the post date
+* New: Add your own text before and after the date and in place of the 'View on Facebook' and 'View Link' links
+* New: Specify the format of the Event date
+* Tweak: Default date format is less specific and better mimics Facebook's - credit Mark Bebbington
+* Tweak: Changed the layout of the Typography section to allow for the additional options
+* Fix: When a photo album is shared it now links to the album itself and not just the cover photo
+* Fix: Fixed issue with hyperlinks in post text which don't have a space before them not being converted to links

 = 1.4.8 =
 * Minor fixes